-Name Education/Credentials Title Nguyen, Steven, RRT Steve received an Associate of Applied Science degree in Respiratory Therapy from Concorde Career College.
-He is a Registered Respiratory Therapist with over three years of experience as a Respiratory Therapist.
-Director Johnson, Kaylee, RRT Kaylee received a Bachelor of Science degree in Respiratory Instructor

-Therapy from Oregon Institute of Technology.
-She is a Registered Respiratory Therapist with over six years of experience in the field.
-Knerr, Jessica, RRT Jessica received an Associate of Applied Science degree in Respiratory Therapy from Concorde Career College and a Bachelor of Science in Healthcare Administration from Grand Canyon University.
-She is a Registered Respiratory Therapist with over seven years of experience in the field.
-Instructor
+Name Education/Credentials Title Nguyen, Steven, BSHA, RRT Steve received a Bachelor of Science degree in Healthcare Administration from Concorde-Kansas City and an Associate of Applied Science degree in Respiratory Therapy from Concorde-Portland.
+He is a Registered Respiratory Therapist (RRT) with over five years of experience as a respiratory therapist Director Cushing, Joshua, RRT Josh received a Bachelor of Arts degree in Music from Minnesota State University and an Associate of Applied Science in Respiratory Therapy from Concorde-Portland.
+He is a Registered Respiratory Therapist with over three years of experience as a respiratory therapist Knerr, Jessica, RRT Jessica received an Associate of Applied Science degree in Respiratory Therapy from Concorde Career College and a Bachelor of Science in Healthcare Administration from Grand Canyon University.
+She is a Registered Respiratory Therapist with over seven years of experience in the field Instructor